Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 }
 ```

 Note that since `struct Request` contains a reference, we must make sure `Request` instance doesn't outlive the lender of `num_request_left`, meaning an explicit lifetime parameter is needed.
 For convenience, we also define a `Request::new()` function to create `Request` in factory mode.
-The rational behind the lifetime annotation has been already explained in previous section.
+The rational behind the lifetime annotation has already been explained in the previous section.

 #### Data Structure for Our Request Queue: `VecDeque`

-`std::collections::VecDeque` is just like `std::dequeu<T>` in C++, which can either be FIFO or FILO order.
-We will choose FIFO to process the incoming request.
-Let's first get familiar with this data structure by two examples:
+`std::collections::VecDeque` is just like `std::deque<T>` in C++, which can either be FIFO or FILO order.
+We will choose FIFO to process the incoming requests.
+Let's first get familiar with this data structure with two examples:

 + Correct usage: